RamyaG25/Styling-ToDo-List/README.md

 # Styling-ToDo-List
+Todo list - set-state.
-Adding new todo list by using form handlesubmit function Removing todolist by using Onclick method
+Adding new todo list by using form handlesubmit function.
+Removing todolist by using Onclick method